arjansturing/smbv1finder/README.md

 You can enable PSRemoting on mulitple servers within a AD environment by using GPO.

-A guide for enabling PSRemoting can be find here: https://www.techrepublic.com/article/how-to-enable-powershell-remoting-via-group-policy/
+A guide for enabling PSRemoting by using GPO can be find here: https://www.techrepublic.com/article/how-to-enable-powershell-remoting-via-group-policy/